Keynotes

 II.
 Moderators

-Associate Dean (Research and Development) and Chair Professor, Department of Communication Studies, Hong Kong Baptist University
+Professor, Department of Journalism, Hong Kong Baptist University

-Associate Professor, Department of Interactive Media, Hong Kong Baptist University
+Head and Professor, Department of Communication Studies, Hong Kong Baptist University